 The Recordkeeping Plan shall comprise one or more documents which, when assessed as a whole, will provide an accurate reflection of the recordkeeping program within the organisation.
 More specifically, documentation regarding the organisation's recordkeeping system/s, disposal arrangements, policies, practices and processes will be the essential components of the Recordkeeping Plan.
 The inclusion of such documentation will constitute evidence of compliance.
 Each government organisation will be expected to present sufficient evidence that best practices have been implemented within the organisation.

 Copies of the State Records Act 2000 and the companion State Records (Consequential Provisions) Act 2000 are available for purchase from the State Law Publisher.

 The Principles and Standards established by the State Records Commission can be found on the Recordkeeping Policies and Standards page.

-If you require further information on Recordkeeping Plans that is not covered within this section please contact the Director: State Information Management on (08) 9427 3660 or via email at email@example.com.
+If you require further information on Recordkeeping Plans that is not covered within this section please contact the State Records Office via email at email@example.com.

 Last updated 19 June 2018